-- (1) students may not construct, maintain or use computer or manual files of personal data relating to living individuals for use in connection with their study or research without the written authorisation of their Adviser or Supervisor, who will send a copy of that authorisation to the University's Data Protection Officer; - (2) when giving such authority the Adviser or Supervisor will make the student aware of the requirements of the Data Protection Act and the appropriate security arrangements which should apply; - (3) students must abide by the Data Protection Principles whenever they use personal data registered by the University.
+(1) students may not construct, maintain or use computer or manual files of personal data relating to living individuals for use in connection with their study or research without the written authorisation of their Adviser or Supervisor, who will send a copy of that authorisation to the University's Information Policy and Compliance Managers

+- (2) when giving such authority the Adviser or Supervisor will make the student aware of the requirements of the Data Protection Act 1998 and the appropriate security arrangements which should apply; - (3) students must abide by the Data Protection Principles whenever they use personal data held by the University. - under the Data Protection Act 1998 students have a right of access to their own personal data held by the University.
+Students wishing to exercise this right should contact the Information Policy & Compliance Managers